 The interpretation of the riparian theme continues to the South.
 This parkland continues to follow the natural overland flowpath, terminating at the foreshore reserve.
 This parkland provides more water features and soft plantings interspersed with a sequence of passive recreation lawns with specimen tree planting for shade.
 The orange orchard reflects the past uses of this site and creates a desirable area to sit and relax away from the more urban landscapes to the east.

-- Heritage interpretation of past land use - Natural creek-like water features and plantings - Low maintenance softscape & hardscape elements - Temporary stormwater detention ponds and ephemeral creek beds pedestrian spine 1 north
+- Heritage interpretation of past land use - Natural creek-like water features and plantings - Low maintenance softscape & hardscape elements - Temporary stormwater detention ponds pedestrian spine north